-<for metric, insert relevant section references and supplemental info>
+<for metric, insert relevant section references and supplemental info> of generation parameters and section/spec references if needed>

 This section gives the details of the packet traffic which is the basis for measurement.
 In IPPM metrics, this is called the Stream, and can easily be dscribed by providing the list of stream parameters.